AndreWohnsland/skillplotter/docs/usage.md

 This will group the skills by your defined categories, as well the skills will be sorted within the category by decreasing level.
 If the default category exist, skills within this category will be shown first.

+!!! tip
+    You can also use numbers for your categories to order them by increasing number.
+    This is useful if you want a specific, non-alphabetical order of the categories.

 This will use the skill group `group1` to plot the skills.

 ### Defining the Output File